OpenSTREAM-solvers/openstream/docs/source/index_content.rst

 Why OpenSTREAM?
 ---------------

-OpenSTREAM is built to lower the barrier to entry for developing and validating fundamental models in two-phase flow simulations, making advanced thermal-hydraulic research more accessible to engineers and scientists.
-Whether you're a researcher or student, the platform supports collaborative model development, performance evaluation, and validation across institutions.
-It’s a flexible, extensible environment for advancing the state of the art in multiphase flow modeling.
+OpenSTREAM is built to support open, transparent research and to lower the barrier to entry for developing and validating fundamental models in two-phase flow simulations.
+It's goal is to make advanced thermal-hydraulic modeling more accessible to engineers, scientists, and students alike.
+Whether you're conducting research or learning the fundamentals, OpenSTREAM provides a collaborative and extensible environment for model development, performance evaluation, and cross-institutional validation, advancing the state of the art in multiphase flow simulation.

 About this documentation
 ------------------------